safe-global/safe-smart-account/README.md

 yarn test
 ```

+### Deployments

+A collection of the different Safe contract deployments and their addresses can be found in the [Safe deployments](https://github.com/gnosis/safe-deployments) repository.

+To add support for a new network follow the steps of the ``Deploy`` section and create a PR in the [Safe deployments](https://github.com/gnosis/safe-deployments) repository.

 ### Deploy

-Some contracts require that the Solidity compile target is at least `petersburg` (e.g. GnosisSafeProxyFactory and MultiSend).
-This is default since [Solidity 0.5.5](https://github.com/ethereum/solidity/releases/tag/v0.5.5).

-Note: The formal verification was performed using the contract compiled with solcjs 0.5.0.

-This will deploy the contracts deterministically and verify the contracts on etherscan.
+This will deploy the contracts deterministically and verify the contracts on etherscan using [Solidity 0.7.6](https://github.com/ethereum/solidity/releases/tag/v0.7.6) by default.

 Preparation:
 - Set `MNEMONIC` in `.env`